-the bandwidth that is provided to the CSPF algorithm and signaled in the SENDER\TSPEC and FLOWSPEC objects when an auto-bandwidth adjustment is attempted the configured maximum bandwidth of the LSP the minimum difference between the sampled bandwidth and the current bandwidth, expressed as a percentage of the current bandwidth, for counting an overflow event
+- · current bandwidth currently reserved bandwidth of the LSP - sampled bandwidth average data rate of the sample interval that just ended - · measured bandwidth maximum average data rate in the current adjust interval - signaled bandwidth bandwidth that is provided to the CSPF algorithm and signaled in the SENDER_TSPEC and objects when an auto-bandwidth adjustment is attempted - · maximum bandwidth configured maximum bandwidth of the LSP - percentage threshold minimum difference between the sampled bandwidth and the current bandwidth, expressed as a percentage of the current bandwidth, for counting an overflow event - minimum threshold minimum difference between the sampled bandwidth and the current bandwidth, expressed as an absolute bandwidth relative to current bandwidth, for counting an overflow event.
+This is optional; if not defined the value is 0.